Dead Congregation: History

-They released their debut full-length album Graves of the Archangels on January 30, 2008 in collaboration with Nuclear War Now!
+They released their debut full-length album, Graves of the Archangels, on January 30, 2008, in collaboration with Nuclear War Now!
 Productions.
-The album received overwhelming critical praise and has gained a huge underground following since its release.
+The album received critical praise and has gained an underground following since its release.
 Blabbermouth praised the album as a step up from their EP, writing that "It is one of those albums that is demonstrative of the whole being greater than the sum of its parts."
 Particular praise was directed towards the songwriting, atmosphere, and the interplay between the guitarists.
 Sputnik Music's Tyler Munro gave the album 4.5/5, writing that "pulls absolutely no punches.
 As said, it's an absolutely massive sounding album.
 Lose your focus and the album quite literally turns to background noise.
 The guitars continually overlap into an ocean of riffs.
 They splash around and when one guitar isn't doing something the other is.
 Everything layers unto itself and make no mistakes that the intention hear is to deafen the listener in the most traditional of fashions."
 He concluded by arguing that "Graves of the Archangels is not only one of the best metal releases of the year, but quite possibly one of the best in recent memory."
 On April 1, they released a split EP with Hatespawn.
-It was named by Pitchfork's Brandon Stosuy as the 5th best metal album of 2008.
+It was named by Pitchfork's Brandon Stosuy as the fifth best metal album of 2008.
 He later wrote that "It was my favorite death metal album of the year and it's only gotten better since".

-Following a period of inactivity, in April 2014 the band announced the title and artwork of their second-full-length album Promulgation of the Fall.
-The album was released on May 16, 2014 in collaboration with Profound Lore Records and Norma Envagelium Diaboli.
-Promulgation of the Fall received overwhelmingly positive critical acclaim from Pitchfork, Sputnik Music, Exclaim!, Metal Injection, and was featured on a number of end-of-year lists.
+Following a period of inactivity, in April 2014, the band announced the title and artwork of their second-full-length album, Promulgation of the Fall.
+The album was released on May 16, 2014, in collaboration with Profound Lore Records and Norma Envagelium Diaboli.
+Promulgation of the Fall received critical acclaim from Pitchfork, Sputnik Music, Exclaim!, Metal Injection, and was featured on a number of year-end lists.
 Exclaim! wrote that "while Promulgation of the Fall can't take advantage of the element of surprise, burdened with the weight of expectation, the record is no less brilliant, displaying exquisite technical refinement.
 As glorious as the riffs are, the drumming steals the show here, elemental and mind-altering in its simultaneous precision and ravenousness.
 The transitions on the album in particular are something to behold, such as the way that the title track opens like a wound and gives way to the massive, crawling "Serpentskin," or the way the ecstatic violence of "Nigredo" shudders, hunches and splits into "Schisma."
 Located firmly in the liminal space between the abject and the sublime, the fascinatingly repulsive and the awfully beautiful, Promulgation of the Fall is a rare death metal accomplishment."

-On September 30, 2016 the band announced that they would release a new EP titled 'Sombre Doom' on November 7th in collaboration with Norma Envagelium Diaboli, and on October 25 began streaming the EP.
+On September 30, 2016, the band announced that they would release a new EP titled Sombre Doom on November 7th in collaboration with Norma Envagelium Diaboli, and on October 25 began streaming the EP.